AutopilotPi/AutoPilotPi-Hardware/README.md

 ## Related Projces
 - kernel for v3s:https://github.com/Ncerzzk/linux
-- a quadrotos using this core(WIP):https://github.com/Ncerzzk/V3s_Quadrotor
+- a quadrotors using this core(WIP):https://github.com/Ncerzzk/V3s_Quadrotor
 - PX4 fork for this project(some commits are not accepted by official PX4 yet):https://github.com/Ncerzzk/PX4-Autopilot
 - HDL of the on board fpga:https://github.com/Ncerzzk/I2C_PWM